MJADangcil/Drum-Machine/README.md

 # Drum Machine
-A drum machine with two sound banks and keyboard inputs
+A drum machine with two sound banks and keyboard inputs.
+Play some cool tunes with this simple drum machine!

 ## Instructions
 No dependencies required.
 Simply download project as is to begin playing.